richardmaccaw/onepipe/README.md

 - [] Run `wrangler secret put BIGQUERY_DATASET_ID` to set the dataset ID
 - [] Run `wrangler secret put GOOGLE_CLOUD_CREDENTIALS` to set the Google Cloud credentials
 - [] Run `wrangler kv:namespace create "GOOGLE_TOKENS"` to create a KV namespace and update `wrangler.toml` with the namespace ID
-- [] Run `wrangler queues create saasfinder-segment-queue` to create a queue and update `wrangler.toml` with the queue ID
+- [] Run `wrangler queues create onepipe-queue` to create a queue and update `wrangler.toml` with the queue ID
 - [] Run `wrangler publish` to publish the worker

 ## Recording events